-The journey is the destination – the Tyrolean Wipptal holiday region with its five unspoiled side valleys is a magical mountain world and a total insider tip for all those who are fans of ski touring and for those who want to try it.
-The untouched valleys provide limitless freedom on the mountains.
+The Wipptal holiday region in Tyrol with its five unspoiled side valleys is a magical mountain world and a total insider tip for all those who are fans of ski touring and for those who want to try it.
+The untouched valleys provide limitless freedom on the mountains - a perfect winter holiday in Tyrol!

 Premium location, very diverse mountaineering adventures